wonderpush/wonderpush-cordova-sdk/index.md

 # WonderPush Cordova SDK Guide

 [WonderPush](https://www.wonderpush.com) is an advanced push notification service for iOS and Android applications and Websites.
 High volume and fast delivery.
-[Start for free](https://dashboard.wonderpush.com/account/signup).
+[Get started in minutes](https://dashboard.wonderpush.com/account/signup).

 Push notifications allow your users to opt-in to timely updates from your application and allow you to effectively re-engage them with customized,